SEN Information Report for Ormiston Victory Academy

 - Has ongoing communication, and/or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning

-The SENDCo or SEND Manager, and class teacher in consultation with parents will seek advice or support from external specialists.
+The SENDCo or Support for Learning Manager, and class teacher in consultation with parents will seek advice or support from external specialists.
 Additional strategies may be put in place and recorded in the SEND provision map.

 If the student continues to make little or no progress this will be discussed with teachers, SENDCo and parents at each review.
 In severe and complex cases, a decision may be taken that a referral should be made to the Department for Education (DfE) for a statutory assessment for an EHCP (Education, Health and Care Plan)